Our First 100 Years

 of

-Acquired in 1927, Russell Grader was a manufacturer of pull graders and grading attachments for track-type tractors.
-The Russell acquisition allowed us to produce the industry’s first true motor grader in 1931.
+Russell Grader manufactured pull graders and grading attachments for track-type tractors; the acquisition allowed us to produce the industry’s first true motor grader in 1931.

 of